3D scanning solutions

 A look at scanning

 When it comes to scanning, it’s easy to first think about scanning objects.
-That can mean scanning customized car parts for reverse engineering or quality checking a factory production line, extracting data for detailed measurements in the orthopedic industry or having your own body scanned for exact measurements and clothes that fit you (and you alone) perfectly.
+That can mean scanning customized car parts for reverse engineering or quality checking a factory production line, extracting data for detailed measurements in the healthcare industry for customized prosthetics, or having your own body scanned for exact measurements and clothes that fit you (and you alone) perfectly.

 A 3D scan of the entire room gives you exact dimensions of every surface.